mryndzionek/attiny85_samples/README.md

 ### Simple Geiger Counter firmware (geiger.c)

 Simple Geiger Counter based on ATtinyx5 MCU.
+This is more of a Geiger alarm.
-Tracks the radiation dose, but only signals two alarm levels on a two-color LED.
+Tracks the radiation dose internally, but only signals two alarm levels on a two-color LED and produces sound clicks if the alarm level is breached.
+It's also designed to be very low-power (battery life test ongoing).
 No schematic yet, but here is a block diagram and a veroboard-style PCB (made with [VeroRoute](https://sourceforge.net/projects/veroroute/)).